chipsi007/wufuc/README.md

 - `/UNATTENDED` - skips all prompts for user interaction. **Beware: this will automatically restart your computer after setup is complete, unless combined with `/NORESTART`.**
 - `/UNINSTALL` - skips the prompt that asks if you want to install or uninstall.

-These also change the default behavior of the script by changing these lines near the top of the script:
+You can also change the default behavior of the script by modifying these lines near the beginning of the script:

 ```bat
 call :set_uninstall 0